The BQ framework

 Every BQ has a unit outline, which lists the name of each lesson, its learning objective, and the key ideas and thinkers explored within it, so students know exactly what they’ll be studying over the course of a BQ unit (which takes around 6 weeks).
 In addition, within BQ1, we also spend time considering the structure of the course, and how the BQ framework allows us to explore it effectively, so students never feel lost using our framework.

-3. The knowledge framework
+3. Alignment to the knowledge framework

 Our BQ framework aligns very closely to the knowledge framework, which the IB strongly suggests you use as a way of exploring the course.
 Our questions provide a little more direction for students, and use more engaging terminology.